Alestry/CodeRAT/README.md

-# bthesis-cr_metrics_plugin

-How to Install the Plugin in Google Chrome
+# How to Install the Plugin in Google Chrome

 Step 1 - Download or have a local copy of the repository/folder on your computer